simoneacker/Shorecrest-Connect/README.md

 ## How to Contribute

-To contribute to this project, please follow the instructions below.
-If you have any difficulties, please [email us](mailto:simon.acker@icloud.com).
+To contribute to this project, please follow this [guide] https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/.

-1. git clone https://

 ## Change-log (by version)